Cholla-MHD: An Exascale-Capable Magnetohydrodynamic Extension to the Cholla Astrophysical Simulation Code: MHD Tests

 \subsection{MHD Performance Tests}

 Given that Cholla is a massively parallel code, its scaling properties warrant discussion.
-We focus on weak scaling rather than strong scaling as our primary goal, since good weak scaling enables much larger problems to be simulated, while strong scaling rapidly reduces the number of cells per GPU to the point where the whole GPU cannot be utilized.
-Thus, GPUs may not be a good choice for algorithms and applications that require strong scaling.
-Results of our weak scaling tests are shown in Figure \ref{fig:scaling-weak-efficiency}.
+Our primary focus is on weak scaling rather than strong scaling, since good weak scaling enables much larger problems to be simulated, while strong scaling can lead to reducing the number of cells per GPU to the point where the whole GPU cannot be utilized, which will significantly impact performance.
+Results of our weak scaling tests are shown in Figure \ref{fig:scaling-weak-efficiency}, while strong scaling is shown in Figure \ref{fig:scaling-strong}.

 All of the weak scaling tests shown were performed with a slow magnetosonic wave perturbation (described in Section \ref{sec:lwc}), periodic boundary conditions, in double precision, and with $459^3$ cells per MPI rank; each rank is assigned one GPU.
 We employ the second order piecewise linear reconstruction method with limiting in the characteristic variables.
-The wave is evolved for 100 time steps and the resulting time per step is averaged over the total number of time steps, excluding setup and tear down time.
-The slow wave was chosen due to the fact that the HLLD Riemann solver does not resolve it and as such it is difficult to accurately advect.
-This problem requires that every cell be updated in each time step, and should thus provide a reasonable estimate for a typical full-grid update in a simulation.
+The wave is evolved for 100 time steps (a wall-clock time of $\sim45$ seconds) and the resulting time per step is averaged over the total number of time steps, excluding setup and tear down time.
+Strong scaling tests are performed with the same problem, though the wave is run through one full period, $\sim 6100$ time steps to ensure that it runs for a non negligible wall-clock time when large numbers of GPUs are utilized.
+The strong scaling test uses $459^3$ cells, the most we can fit on a single MI250X GCD.

-Our primary scaling tests were performed on the \textit{Frontier} Supercomputer at the Oak Ridge Leadership Computing Facility. \textit{Frontier} utilizes AMD Radeon Instinct MI250X GPUs, each of which contains two Graphics Compute Dies (GCDs) that largely function as separate GPUs and can be treated as such in software.
+Our scaling tests were performed on the \textit{Frontier} Supercomputer at the Oak Ridge Leadership Computing Facility. \textit{Frontier} utilizes AMD MI250X GPUs, each of which contains two Graphics Compute Dies (GCDs) that largely function as separate GPUs and can be treated as such in software.
 Thus, for the sake of clear comparison to other systems, we will refer to each GCD as a single GPU for the remainder of this paper.